Obsidian-W/Obsidian-travelblog/site/content/english/blog/Itinerary-EastAfrica.md

 and check a few safari agencies.
 I like to do my "shopping" with local agencies, even though prices are pretty much aligned.

 More tips here (I'm lazy, I won't C-Paste my content): [Tips for Cheap Safaris](/blog/tips-cheap-safaris).
-*Join a group with a local operator: it’s easy to arrange last minute, and you can get three-days safaris under 500€.*
+*Join a group with a local operator: it's easy to arrange last minute, and you can get three-days safaris under 500€.*

-Arusha isn’t the prettiest city, there aren't a lot of sights: a few Hindu temples, gardens and a couple of art centers;
+Arusha isn't the prettiest city, there aren't a lot of sights: a few Hindu temples, gardens and a couple of art centers;
 I'd say that it's more than enough for an afternoon.

 Welcome to Africa btw.